The operating

 02

-For that to work, I need direct access to your people — a shared Slack or equivalent to keep the work moving between formal touchpoints.
-Meetings are tools, not defaults.
+For that to work, I need direct access to your people: a shared Slack or equivalent to keep the work moving between formal touchpoints.
+Meetings are tools.
 I keep them short, agenda-driven, and replaceable with async when possible.
 Come prepared to discuss, not to catch up.

 03